Bisimulations Meet PCTL Equivalences for Probabilistic Automata: A novel strong bisimulation

-\subsection{Taxonomy for Strong Bisimulations}
+\subsection{Taxonomy for strong bisimulations}

-Fig.~\ref{fig:summary of relation} summaries the relationship among all these bisimulations and logical equivalences.
-The arrow $\rightarrow$ denotes $\subseteq$ and $\nrightarrow$ denotes $\nsubseteq$.
-We also abbreviate $\EPCTL$ as PCTL, and it is similar for other logical equivalences.
-Congruent relations with respect to $\interleave$ operator are shown in circles, and non-congruent in boxes.
-Segala has considered another strong bisimulation in \cite{SegalaL95}, which can be defined by replacing the $\TRANP{r}{\mu'}$ with $\TRAN{r}{\mu'}$ and thus is strictly stronger than $\BSP$.
-It is also worth mentioning that all the bisimulations shown in Fig.\ref{fig:summary of relation} coincide with the strong bisimulation defined in \cite{BaierKHW05} in the DTMC setting which can be seen as a special case of PA (i.e., deterministic probabilistic automata).
+Fig.~\ref{fig:summary of relation} summaries the relationship among all these bisimulations and logical equivalences, where $\rightarrow$ denotes $\subseteq$ and $\nrightarrow$ denotes $\nsubseteq$.
+We also abbreviate $\EPCTL$ as $\PCTL$, and similarly for other logical equivalences.
+The parameter $n$ means that for any finite $\PA$, there always exists a $n\ge 0$ such that $\iEPCTLM{n}~=~\iBSB{n}$ and $\iEPCTLSM{n}~=~\iBS{n}$.
+Congruent relations with respect to the $\interleave$ operator are shown in circles, and non-congruent relations are shown in boxes.
+Segala and Lynch have considered another strong bisimulation in~\cite{SegalaL95}, which can be defined by replacing the $\TRANP{r}{\mu'}$ with $\TRAN{r}{\mu'}$ in Definition~\ref{def:strong probabilistic bisimulation} and thus is strictly stronger than $\BSP$.
+It is also worth mentioning that all the bisimulations shown in Fig.~\ref{fig:summary of relation} coincide with the strong bisimulation defined in~\cite{BaierKHW05} in the {\sf DTMC}s setting ($\PA$s without non-deterministic choices).

-\section{Weak Bisimulations}
+\section{Weak bisimulations}